stat545ubc-2023/SummarizeByGroup/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to use the function:

 ``` r
 library(SummarizeByGroup)